denjas/nempy/README.md

 Implemented on the basis symbol project [core sdk python library](https://github.com/symbol/symbol-sdk-core-python)
 ## Possibilities
 * Creating a wallet with profiles and accounts.
 Importing account by mnemonic.
-* Using a wallet to send funds, view activity history and balance
+* Using a wallet to send funds, message (plain/encrypted), view activity history and balance
 * Blockchain [monitoring](https://docs.symbolplatform.com/api.html#websockets) via [websocket](https://ru.wikipedia.org/wiki/WebSocket)
 * Ability to use all the above in third-party products and services